Slip and fall accidents are responsible for thousands of injuries every year, in businesses, homes, and on streets.

 3. Take pictures and keep a record

 In today’s world, many people carry a smartphone with a camera.
 For slip and fall victims, that’s actually good news.
-You need a record of what happened, and pictures are a great way to make an immediate record.
+One of the most crucial things you can do is collect evidence of your slip and fall accident, and pictures are a great way to make an immediate record.

 If you are injured, take pictures of your injury from several angles.
 Don’t wait until bruises have faded or cuts healed.